 My background knowledge of Jersey Boys

-As someone who prefers to go into the shows with little or no research about the story I went into this show not knowing a anything about Frankie Valli and The Four Seasons, except they were a group of musicians.
+As someone who prefers to go into the shows with little or no research about the story, I went into this show not knowing an anything about Frankie Valli and The Four Seasons, except they were a group of musicians.
 I was shocked throughout the show to find out how many songs I actually knew from listening to them on the radio and growing up, with some of the songs being played or even redone by other artists (like Beggin’).

 A little bit about the show

-Half way through the show there is a medley of 3 songs (Sherry, Big Girls Don’t Cry and Walk like a Man) which will for sure have you up out of your seat, dancing and clapping along to the music.
+Halfway through the show, there is a medley of 3 songs (Sherry, Big Girls Don’t Cry and Walk like a Man) which will for sure have you up out of your seat, dancing and clapping along to the music.
 The show also reflects the changing of time cleverly by the props they use and the way they dress, which are the little details that make this show a gem.
 The musical is set on a non-changing set which is dark but is very well used and you do feel a connection to their actors and their characters.

 My thoughts on the show